GRIFFINCollaboration/griffin-dashboard/static/xTags/HV/waffle/README.md

 ###Usage

 Once the relevant member variables are set, the member function `instantiateCells()` will establish all the Kinetic cells, labels and tooltips.

-TODO: a member function `update()` will be implemented to update the color and tooltip content of each cell.
+Tooltip text can be updated by writing to the appropriate key in the `TTdata` object (keyed by the strings in `cellNames`, and `specials` if applicable).
+Cell color is changed by accessing the relevant Kinetic object stored in `this.cells` and keyed the same as the tooltip data, and calling the Kinetic member function `.setAttr('fill', color)`.
+Both colors and tooltip info will refresh themselves the next time `this.update()` is called.